joonarafael/ohte/README.md

 current ver 0.2.0 (16.4.2023)
 built with python3 poetry

+## INSTALLATION & RUNNING THE GAME

+1. Clone this github repository to your local machine.

+2. Navigate to /ohte/flaggame

+3. Resolve poetry dependicies.

+4. Run the game from /ohte/flaggame by executing 'poetry run invoke start' in terminal (command line).

+- Software is also functional if run from /ohte/flaggame/src by executing 'python3 main.py' in terminal.

 ## IMPORTANT NOTICES ABOUT INSTALLATION

 - My current build (0.2.0) is running fine on an Oracle VirtualBox Ubuntu installation and Cubbli laptop provided by the school.